kmmndr/makefile-collection/README.md

 understandable files.

-As (web) development tends to include more and more tools, it may be handy to have a quick way to build or deploy applications.
+As (web) development tends to include more and more tools, it may be handy to have a quick way to run recurring tasks, build complex projects (including many differents technologies) or even deploy applications.

 Today, containers are the most proeminent way to package and start services.
+For applications requiring complex stack, tools like kubernetes are better suited than docker daemon only, but for small projects it is largely enough.
-This repository aims to contain makefiles for packaging, integrating and deploying containers.
+This repository aims to contain makefiles for packaging, integrating and deploying everything.

 ## How it works